innofarah/w3proof-docs/docs/introduction.md

 Alright, what we really need to say about Abella right now is not something related to the above quotation.
 Of course it is important, but what we need to deal with currently is **what does this tool produce as assets for us to use**.

 Basically, producing a proof for a theorem in Abella consists of introducing in a file for example, some axioms and relevant definitions for the theorem, maybe introducing/proving some other theorems (lemmas) preceding it to be used in its proof, writing the formula of the theorem itself, and then writing the **proof steps** that will help the proof assistant to complete the proof; the proof steps are usually called **proof tactics**, and a grouping of them is called a **proof script**.
 For you dear reader, this process might look quite familiar, as it is similar to most other software of this type.
-If it's not, consider the following **example**:
+If it is not, consider the following **example**:

 ```apache
 % Definition of natural numbers %